On a cold November morning...

 I trust my friends, family and other loving folks to bring those mistakes to my attention.
 For any part I play in a mistake, I’m happy to own my errors.
 That gives me the freedom to correct them, and continue to improve.

 This freedom is more gradual.
-Sometimes I'm not so quickly aware of when or how I go into the habit.
+Sometimes I'm not so quickly aware of when or how I go into practicing the habit.
 Almost always, there is an "Ahh...
 I'm doing THAT - again!" moment.
-That leads me to my (now well established) habit of positive actions, using my healthy self-care skills.
+This awareness leads me to my (now well established) habit of transforming the negative into positive actions, using my healthy self-care skills.

 In this instance, I freed myself from the self-imposed sense of shame and failure which led to powerlessness and inaction.
 I took a small positive action, which led me to other positives, and voila!
 I’m moving up, gaining momentum, and reconnecting with vitality, clarity, and my connection with true power.